 savings.
 It is an elegant solution for me as I was able to work

 until age 63 and retire.
-Could a firefighter, who, undoubtedly
+Could workers with physically demanding

-workers.
-Glad I don't have to figure this out, but something has
+Glad I don't have to figure this out, but something has to

-to change.
-I am not optimistic, however, and planning my exit
+change.
+I am not optimistic, however, and planning my exit from

 Why am I strongly opposed to Greek societies on university campuses?
-In my academic and professional careers, I routinely observed people with Greek society affiliations consistently violate their ethical, moral, professional oaths and responsibilities, and often just common decency, instead putting their affiliation with these organizations first, to the detriment of their employers, coworkers and those who they were sworn to serve.
+In my academic and professional careers, I routinely observed people with Greek society affiliations consistently violate their ethical, moral, professional oaths and responsibilities to the organizations they owed them to, and often just common decency, instead putting their affiliation with these organizations first, to the detriment of their employers, coworkers, peers, etc, and those who they were sworn to serve or coexist with.
 These organizations are often in the news because of moral and ethical violations which, in general, calls into question the need for, and actual purpose of, such "societies".
 Whatever "good deeds" such organizations loudly proclaim themselves to the world as doing, the unadvertised liberties taken with whatever power they have can certainly negate those deeds.
-The universities I have attended, in my opinion, do not benefit from the existence of such societies on their campuses, nor does any university.
+I do not know if all Greek societies the same, they may not be, but my experiences with them have been mostly negative.
+The universities I have attended, in my opinion, do not benefit from the existence of such societies on their campuses, nor does any institute of higher education.
 One thing, in my opinion, that any university could do to improve the reputation of their university is to ban such societies from their campuses.

-Let me start by saying that I support some form of reparations.
+Let me start by saying that I support some form of reparations to address systemic racism.
 But reparations for what?
 For slavery?
-I don't think so.
+I am skeptical of the motivations for that.
 There is no question that slavery is a stain on our nation's honor, but it was legal, if not ethical or moral by any standard.
 Everyone who was a slave is long dead and before long anyone now living who knew someone else who even knew someone who was an ex-slave will be dead, too.
 I don't find any logic in the argument that present day descendants of slaves deserve some form of compensation for the work their ancestors did to build this nation before slavery was ended.